tomperrine/multics-in-gcp/README.md

 Edit the "set-private-data.sh" script to set the needed ENVIRONMENT variables

 ### Private data - these are specific to your GCP account
-CLOUD_USERNAME - needed since we're going to use Google "OS login" PROJ - the name of your Google Compute project
+* CLOUD_USERNAME - needed since we're going to use Google "OS login"
+* PROJ - the name of your Google Compute project

+## Set tuning parameters

-## If desired, set the tuning parameters for the instance - location, size, etc. These are in the "launch-multics.sh" script
+If desired, set the tuning parameters for the instance - location, size, etc. These are in the "launch-multics.sh" script

 Here are the variables and the defaults:

     CLOUDSDK_COMPUTE_ZONE="us-central1-f"
     INSTANCENAME="my-multics"
     MACHINETYPE="f1-micro"